-Grade Strand Standard Code Benchmark 9 United States History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.10 US4Era 4: Imperial Expansion & Native Dispossession Evaluate historical narratives about U.S. imperial expansion and native dispossession, including Indian removal, Manifest Destiny and Indigenous perspectives.
-9 United States History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.11 US5Era 5: Slavery, Civil War & Reconstruction Examine how debates over slavery, freedom, and rights during and after the Civil War influenced the status and rights of European immigrants, Mexicans and Mexican Americans, women, Asian Americans, and/or indigenous people.
-9 United States History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.13 US6Era 6: Migration, Imperialism, and Inequality Evaluate historical and contemporary arguments about the role of United States as an overseas empire, including the relationship between US expansion and migration.
-9 United States History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.13 US7Era 7: US and the World Analyze the connections between nationalism, Fascism, World War II and the Holocaust on a global scale and in the United States.
-9 United States History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.14 US8Era 8: Civil Rights Struggles Analyze complex and interacting factors within the long civil rights movement, including Black, indigenous, women, Latinx American, Asian American, and/or Queer rights movements; identify obstacles to the success of the various civil rights movements; intersections between the movements; and explain strategies used to overcome the obstacles and the role of key leaders and groups.
+Grade Strand Standard Code Benchmark 9 4.
+History 18.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
+9.4.18.2 World History Era 2: Cities, Societies and Empires (2,500 BCE- 800 CE).
+Identify and examine dominant and non-dominant narratives about the development of cities, societies and empires in Asia, the Americas and Africa.
+9 4.
+History 18.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
+9.4.18.3 World History Era 3: Interregional Networks and Exchange (700-1500).
+Evaluate narratives about the creation and influence of trade networks connecting Asia, Europe and Africa.
+9 4.
+History 18.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
+9.4.18.4 World History Era 4: The First Global Age (1400-1800).
+Identify and evaluate dominant and non-dominant narratives about the first global age.
+9 4.
+History 18.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
+9.4.18.5 World History Era 5: Revolutions, Empires and Nations (1750- 1900).
+Evaluate conflicting narratives about the causes and the regional and global impact of the Industrial Revolution.

-Grade Strand Standard Code Benchmark 9 United States History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.15 US9Era 9: Contested Freedoms Identify and evaluate how governmental and non-governmental institutions have responded to foreign and domestic terrorism in the United States, including xenophobia and Islamophobia.
-9 World History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.1 WH1Era 1: Early Human History (250,000 BCE- 2,000 BCE) Evaluate different narratives about how human migration from Africa to other regions in the world led to environmental changes and human adaptation.
-9 World History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.2 WH2 Era 2: Cities, Societies, and Empires (2,500 BCE-800 CE) Identify and examine dominant and non-dominant narratives about the development of cities, societies, and empires, including in Asia, the Americas, and Africa.
-9 World History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.3 WH3 Era 3: Interregional Networks and Exchange (700- 1500) Evaluate narratives about the creation and influence of trade networks connecting Asia, Europe and Africa.
-9 World History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.4 WH4Era 4: The First Global Age (1400-1800) Identify and evaluate dominant and non-dominant narratives about the first global age.
+Grade Strand Standard Code Benchmark 9 4.
+History 18.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
+9.4.18.6 World History Era 6: The New Global Era (1900-Present).
+Examine conflicting narratives about the past and identify how these narratives can lead to global conflict.
+9 4.
+History 18.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
+9.4.18.7 World History Era 6: The New Global Era (1900-Present).
+Identify how ideas and norms about gender and sexuality have changed over time and how members of the LGBTQ+ community have advocated for gender equality and equity.
+9 4.
+History 18.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
+9.4.18.8 U.S. History Era 1: Indigenous Histories.
+Examine multiple Indigenous narratives about early North American history.
+9 4.
+History 18.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
+9.4.18.9 U.S. History Era 2: Settler Colonialism and Atlantic Slavery.
+Evaluate European, Indigenous and African diasporic historical narratives about colonialism and slavery.